konklone/sinatra-webfinger/README.md

 ## A Webfinger extension for Sinatra.

-An easy Sinatra plugin for adding Webfinger support to your domain.
+An easy Sinatra extension for adding Webfinger support to your domain.

 ### What is Webfinger?